Bgouveia/vim/README.md

 This is my vimrc. clone, fork it, modify it, be happy ;)

+In order to run this properly, install Vundle

 This is the content of my `~/.vimrc`.
 ```